 The most common scam by far was a criminal masquerading as HM Revenue and Customs (HMRC) stating that the recipient was due a sizeable tax refund.

 But despite so many receiving scam messages, some of which can lead to people losing a life-changing sum of money, only 39% reported it.

 You can report scam and spam texts directly to your mobile phone provider.
 All operators now use 7726 as the short code to report spam texts, which is free of charge.

 Never respond to scam texts as this will just confirm that your number is live.
-Simply delete the text.
+Simply delete the message.

 ‘Firms must urgently prioritise building the systems needed to stop these messages reaching peoples’ devices.